-Watch Bruce Springsteen perform ‘Turn Back the Hands of Time’ on 'The Tonight Show'
+Watch Bruce Springsteen perform ‘Nightshift’ and ‘Turn Back the Hands of Time’ on 'The Tonight Show'

-Bruce Springsteen performed a live rendition of ‘Turn Back the Hands of Time’ on an episode of The Tonight Show on Tuesday (November 15).
+Bruce Springsteen has performed live renditions of ‘Nightshift’ and ‘Turn Back the Hands of Time’ on The Tonight Show.

 - READ MORE: Bruce Springsteen – ‘Only The Strong Survive’ review: a joyful ode to the greatest soul songs

-The song – a cover of the 1970 Tyrone Davis original – is lifted from Springsteen’s soul covers album ‘Only the Strong Survive’, which was released last week.

-Last night’s Fallon appearance formed part of Springsteen’s three-night stint on the talk show, having performed his version of Frank Wilson’s ‘Do I Love You (Indeed I Do)’ earlier this week.
-Watch The Boss play ‘Turn Back the Hands of Time’ below:
+Springsteen performed the tracks – both lifted from his recent soul covers album ‘Only the Strong Survive’ – as part of his three-night stint on the talk show, having performed his version of Frank Wilson’s ‘Do I Love You (Indeed I Do)’ earlier this week.

+On Tuesday’s (November 15) episode, Springsteen played album track ‘Turn Back the Hands of Time’, which is a cover Tyrone Davis’ namesake original, released in 1970.
+Watch that below:

+Springsteen followed up that performance with his final appearance on the talk show last night (November 16), taking to the stage for his version of Commodores’ 1985 song ‘Nightshift’.
+That cover was first released as a single for ‘Only The Strong Survive’ last month.

-Springsteen’s final Fallon performance took place yesterday (November 16), with the singer set to return to the show for a Thanksgiving episode later this month.
+Although Springsteen’s three-night Fallon residency – which marked his first appearance on the show as a musical guest – has concluded, The Boss is set to return to the show for a Thanksgiving episode later this month

 During a sit-down interview with Fallon on Monday, Springsteen settled the debate around the lyrics to his 1975 single, ‘Thunder Road’.
 The Boss admitted that although the song’s opening lyric is written as “Mary’s dress waves”, he’s replaced the final word with “sways” during live performances for 50 years.